 As you continue along the ridge the circular white water tower marking Wardon Hill on the A37 is visible on the horizon to the North West.
 Below is another road, highlighted by the larger colourful lorries and cars that catch the sun.
 When the track comes to an end, continue along the top of the field, but when you pass a small trough, turn left down the hill to meet a gate and signpost.
 This then takes you out onto a track, guiding you down the hill to Crete Bottom.

 This valley seems isolated from any activity other than agriculture.
-There are a few tracks and scattered isolated barns, but deep soft valleys and curving hillsides dominate the scene, capped with big skies.
+There are a few tracks and scattered isolated barns all cushioned in deep soft valleys.
+The curving hillsides dominate the scene, capped with the wide sky.
 As you descend, you can make out a small barn at the bottom.
 Then, focusing on the detail, you get your first view of Forcey’s Tower.

 At the bottom of the hill, turn left and head straight to the tower.
-It is a really simple design, not too imposing but big enough to be impressed by once you are standing next to it.
-A small thin entrance and exit frame the scene on the opposite side with small seats in the centre and the bell high above.
+It is a simple design, not too imposing to distract from the rest of the landscape, but big enough to be impressed by once you are standing next to it.
+A small thin entrance and exit split the tower with small seats in the centre and the bell high above.
 The tower is named after the Forcey family who once farmed Bushes Bottom Farm, now nothing more than the barn.
 It marks the centenary of their leaving in 1914.
 But it is also a monument to mark the transition of farming practices to a more sustainable way of working and living in order to preserve and protect the native flora and fauna of the area.
 It was commissioned by the Cape Farewell Trust and developed by the Dorset based artist Guy Martin.

 From the tower, follow the valley to the south.
 The track takes you gently through the chalk spurs and when it turns left up the hill, walk through the gate on the right hand side.
 When you meet a barn on your right, fork left to cross the field to meet another boundary.
 Make your way through the two gates, hidden amongst the trees, to come out into another field.
 The A37 reminds you of its presence as the sound of traffic starts to grow.
 Stick to the bottom boundary and then follow the track as it turns uphill.
 Grimstone Down comes into view ahead, its ground full of lumps and bumps and scattered with gorse bushes.
 This is probably the steepest part of the walk, but its short and you are greeted at the top by the stone cross marking the junction of Jackman’s Cross.

 Crossroads are notoriously associated with crime, murder and even the devil.
 This junction certainly has the vibe; miles from anywhere, in the company of ancient barrows and earthworks while shadowed by forest.
-However, the views balance out any negativity, stretching out towards the west over the Sydling valley and the further higher elements of the Frome valley.
+However, the views balance out any negativity, stretching out towards the west over the Sydling valley and the further higher hills rising above the Frome valley.
 The legend that accompanies the spot is that a man named Jackman was hung on the original cross early in the 18th century for sheep stealing.
 All that remains of the original cross is the small square base.
-The present day Cross was commissioned by the late Christopher Pope, great-grandson of Alfred Pope (from the Dorchester brewery fame).
+The present day Cross was commissioned by Christopher Pope (1937-2004), great-grandson of Alfred Pope (from the Dorchester brewery fame).
 It is made from local Jurassic limestone and created by Andrew Grassby, from Grimstone, using traditional methods – bronze chisels struck with a small boulder, covered in leather, to shape the monument.

 Facing the cross, turn to the right and follow the edge of the woodland.
 It is all downhill now, back to the village of Stratton.
 Ahead, Hardy’s Monument sits on the horizon with a number of pylons keeping it company.
 However, the pylons are in the process of disappearing, to be buried underground!
 Soon you enter onto the very different landscape of Grimstone Down.
 The lumps and bumps are obvious but their history, less so.
 The area consists of a number of Celtic field systems, hollowed tracks and small enclosures as well as six bowl barrows, all stretching over 100 acres.